HanchenXiong/Latent-Dirichlet-Allocation-demo/README.md

 # Latent-Dirichlet-Allocation-demo
 ## a visualization demo for understanding LDA and Gibbs sampling for inference
 This is a demo of LDA modeling.
-The demo is a simulation of the experiment displayed in "Finding scientific topics  by: T. L. Griffiths, and M. Steyvers In: Proceedings of the National Academy of Sciences, Vol. 101, Nr.
+The demo is a simulation of the experiment displayed in "**Finding scientific topics**  by: T. L. Griffiths, and M. Steyvers In: Proceedings of the National Academy of Sciences, Vol. 101, Nr.
 Suppl.
 1 (April 2004) , p.
 5228-5235."

 % --------------------------------------------------------------

-%   author: Hanchen Xiong @ Zalando
+%   author: **Hanchen Xiong** @ Zalando SE

 % --------------------------------------------------------------